percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 does accommodate re-keying during the life of a conference.

-When a Key Distributor decides to re-key a conference, it transmits a new EKTKey message [@!I-D.ietf-perc-srtp-ekt-diet] to each of the conference participants containing the new EKT Key.
+When a Key Distributor decides to re-key a conference, it transmits a new EKTKey message containing the new EKT Key [@!I-D.ietf-perc-srtp-ekt-diet] to each of the conference participants.
 Upon receipt of the new EKT Key, the endpoint **MUST** create a new SRTP master key and prepare to send that key inside a Full EKT Field using the new EKT Key as per Section 4.5 of [@!I-D.ietf-perc-srtp-ekt-diet].